MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

     ![Welcome screen](media/welcome.PNG "Welcome screen")

-3. In the **Sign in** screen, enter your Dynamics 365 account.
+3. In the **Sign in** screen, enter your Dynamics 365 for Sales account.
 When you’re done, select **Next**.

     ![Sign-in screen](media/sign-in.PNG "Sign-in screen")

     > [!NOTE]
     > After you sign in for the first time, this screen will not appear again.

 4. On your first sign in, you’ll be prompted to select your Dynamics 365 for Sales organization.
-You can change organizations later, if you want, through **Settings**.
+You can change organizations later, if you want, through **Account Settings**.

     ![My organizations screen](media/my-organizations.PNG "My organizations screen")